dbdr/robber/README.md

   - Supports workspaces and local crates
   - Uses a Rust parser, so any valid Rust code should be accepted regardless of formatting
-  - Compacts the code to save space, for instance by not including test code (WIP)
+  - Compacts the code to save space (c.f.
+100K character limit on [CodinGame]), for instance by not including unit test code
   - Supports `include_str!` for inlining data from a file into your code ([doc](https://doc.rust-lang.org/std/macro.include_str.html))
   - Optionally rewrites some patterns in your code into more efficient forms